Camp Fire Lawsuit Information

 - Monetary damages from the Camp Fire are expected to exceed $15 billion.

-- This disaster follows a long history of PG&E safety violations that have caused devastating fires and explosions.
-Prior events include the 1994 Trauner Fire (739 counts of criminal negligence and $24 million in penalties); the 2003 Mission District Substation fire; the 2008 Rancho Cordova explosion ($38 million in CPUC fines); the 2010 San Bruno explosion (6 felony charges and $1.6 billion in penalties); the 2011 Cupertino explosion; the 2014 Carmel explosion ($36 million in total fines); the 2015 Butte Fire in Calaveras County ($98.3 million in fines and costs); and 2017 North Bay Fires (44 fatalities and over 245,000 acres burned).
+- This disaster follows a long history of PG&E safety violations that have caused years of devastating fires and explosions.
+Prior events include the 1994 Trauner Fire (739 counts of criminal negligence and $24 million in penalties); the 2003 Mission District Substation fire; the 2008 Rancho Cordova explosion ($38 million in CPUC fines); the 2010 San Bruno explosion (6 felony convictions, $1.6 billion in penalties, and ongoing criminal probation); the 2011 Cupertino explosion; the 2014 Carmel explosion ($36 million in total fines); the 2015 Butte Fire in Calaveras County ($98.3 million in fines and costs); and 2017 North Bay Fires (44 fatalities and over 245,000 acres burned).

 - At the same time, the CPUC has launched a regulatory investigation into PG&E to assess the company’s compliance with fire safety regulations, including maintenance of its infrastructure, vegetation management, and emergency preparedness and response.

-- Individual civil lawsuits are also under review for fire victims in Paradise, Magalia, Concow, and other affected areas.
+- Individual civil claims are also under review for fire victims in Paradise, Magalia, Concow, and other affected areas.
+These claims will be resolved as part of the PG&E bankruptcy proceeding.

 How much work will be required of you if you choose to pursue a claim?
-The Camp Fire litigation is still in the early stages, but more than likely, your case will be coordinated into a mass tort proceeding.
+In January 2019, PG&E filed for voluntary Chapter 11 bankruptcy.
+Accordingly, all Camp Fire claims will now be resolved in the bankruptcy court as part of PG&E’s reorganization plan.
 This means your level of personal involvement will be less than in a traditional, single event lawsuit.
-You are unlikely to be required to give deposition testimony, respond to burdensome discovery requests, or proceed through a jury trial.
-Instead, your attorney will work with you to gather proof of your damages and prepare your claim for potential mediation or pre-trial resolution.
+You are not likely to be required to give deposition testimony, respond to burdensome discovery requests, or proceed through a jury trial.
+Instead, your attorney will work with you to gather proof of your damages, prepare your bankruptcy claim forms, and ensure a fair settlement of your individual case.

 Will the attorney take any portion of your insurance payments?
 No. Our law firm does not claim any percentage of your insurance coverage payments.
 We wish to see you recover the maximum amount under your policy following this disaster, and we are available to offer guidance to you throughout the insurance claims process.